Error message title

 How do I apply?

-2. Read the Fact Sheet (provided in your Welcome Pack) from the NSW Independent Pricing and Regulatory Tribunal (IPART).
+a.
+The Fact Sheet from the NSW Independent Pricing and Regulatory Tribunal (IPART), which you need to read carefully

-3. MAC Trade Services will pay your rebate to your nominated account within 60 days of your Stage 2 application being submitted and approved.
+3) MAC Trade Services will pay your rebate to your nominated bank account within 60 days of your application being verified and approved.

 What happens after I apply?

-MAC Trade Services will review your Stage 1 and 2 applications and may ask for extra information.
+MAC Trade Services will review your application and may ask you for extra information.
 They’ll let you know if you’re eligible for the rebate.
+There are strict timelines involved in the process, so make sure to keep an eye out for communications from MAC and try to reply as promptly as possible.

-What is the “proof of onboarding” and why do I need it?
+What is the proof of onboarding email and why do I need it?

 When will I get my rebate?